philliplam8/spotify2line/README.md

 4. Click on *Create a URL*
 5. Visit the URL and add the LINE channel on either desktop or mobile

+## Usage
-#### 9. Add song to designated Spotify playlist
+1. Add any song to the Spotify playlist configured during the setup steps above
-1. Congratulations, you are done!
+2. Congratulations, you are done!
 A LINE chat message will automatically send a broadcast message!

 ## License